steveblue/angular2-rollup/README.md

 This starter code includes a CLI that allows you to build and start up an Express Server without `npm run`.
 The CLI also includes commands for generating new code snippets similar to Angular CLI.

+To use the CLI run the command `npm install -g` while in the root directory of the project, then `npm link`.
-To use the CLI install the npm package globally. `webdriver-manager` should also be installed globally if it isn't already.
+`webdriver-manager` should also be installed globally if it isn't already.

-`npm i -g webdriver-manager`
+`npm install -g`
-`npm i -g angular2-rollup`
+`npm link`

 ##CLI Commands